jiangxin3/Tool-N1/README.md

 > - **We will release the code shortly in this repository, pending completion of NVIDIA's confidential review process.**
 > - **More results will be released soon - stay tuned!**

 We present Nemotron-Research-Tool-N1, a family of tool-using reasoning language models.
 We develop an R1-style RL training algorithm that employs a binary reward to supervise only the structural format and functional correctness of tool calls, without requiring explicit reasoning annotations.
 This approach enables models to generalize beyond strict token-level imitation and acquire reasoning capabilities directly from standard tool-calling data.
-We optimize the policy model using the GRPO algorithm.
+We optimize the policy model using the GRPO.
 Experimental results on the BFCL and API-Bank benchmarks show that Nemotron-Research-Tool-N1-7B and Nemotron-Research-Tool-N1-14B, built upon Qwen2.5-7B/14B-Instruct, consistently outperform GPT-4o and other specialized open-source tool-calling models.

 <p align="center">
 <img src="./assets/overview.png" width="70%" alt="Overview" />